redcartel/cdriveFoundation/day5quiz/quiz.md

 a = [0, 1, 4, 9, 16, 25, 36, 49]
 ```

-use built-in functions to do the following three operations
+Use built-in functions to do the following three operations

     1) calculate the length of the list.